 All Rios are powered by a 1.6-liter gasoline direct-injection four-cylinder that puts out a class-leading 138 horsepower and 123 lb-ft of torque.

-Both six-speed manual (base model only) and six-speed automatic transmissions can be had; mileage checks in at 27 city/37 highway mpg for the manual and 27/37 for the auto.
+Both six-speed manual (base model only) and six-speed automatic transmissions can be had; mileage checks in at 27 city/38 highway mpg for the manual and 27/37 for the auto.
 An auto-only Eco model equipped with the start/stop system is rated one mpg higher in the city.

 Trim Level Breakdown